-- The need to carry out stock condition surveys of the Councils assets which are likely to lead to an increased spend to maintain our assets and meet future service needs.
-We have therefore been building up reserves to help cover this cost. - Future loss of land charges income (£123,000) when the service migrates to the national Local Land Charges (LLC) Service. - Unknown impact of decisions being taken by Hampshire County Council to reduce their costs which may increase the costs for district councils.
-One known is the decision for parking enforcement to be returned to HCC with a financial impact for the council. - Unknown impact of any future economic uncertainty on income streams such as our investment properties and Building Control applications. - Financial impact of full implementation of Universal Credit.
+- There will be no Revenue Support Grant in the third year of the financial settlement and a potentially negative settlement in year four. - The full impact of the Government's decision to reduce the number of years that New Homes Bonus grant is payable from six to four years will be felt in 2018/19 resulting in a possible additional loss of £500,000. - Continued increase in Pension Fund liabilities. - The need to carry out stock condition surveys of the Councils assets which are likely to lead to an increased spend to maintain our assets and meet future service needs.
+We have therefore been building up reserves to help cover this cost.

+- Increases in national insurance premiums due to the change in limits for catastrophic injury settlements, and the increase in Insurance Premium Tax.
+We are also anticipating a local increase in our premiums for housing insurance cover following 2 fires in our properties. - Future loss of land charges income (£118,000) when the service migrates to the national Local Land Charges (LLC) Service. - Unknown financial impact of the increased risk of planning application appeals. - Unknown impact of decisions being taken by Hampshire County Council to reduce their costs which may increase the costs for district councils. - Unknown impact of any future economic uncertainty on income streams such as our investment properties and Building Control applications.